In 1985, Coca-Cola released a new version of their iconic Coca-Cola drink. They called it “New Coke”.

 In short, intrinsic data quality is data that is high quality on its own, regardless of other factors such as when it was gathered or how useful it is.

-Example: An ecommerce business such as Bliss World is preparing its next marketing campaign.
-To do so, Bliss World draws on their customer data to collect the email addresses of previous customers.
+Example: A beauty ecommerce company is preparing its next marketing campaign.
+To do so, the company draws on their customer data to collect the email addresses of previous customers.
 This data is stored carefully and for the marketing campaign to be effectively delivered to customers’ inboxes, there must be no intrinsic data quality issues.

 While an inherently robust dataset is very important, we must also remember that data always has a context.
 The context of customer email address data isn’t as important as the data accuracy, but if customer data is being used to assess the previous quarter’s sales, ecommerce businesses must bear its contexts in mind.